dima1203oleg/predator-analytics/docs/multi-agent-debate.md

 - nvidia: GPU cluster.
 Recommendations: respect nodeSelector/tolerations for GPU nodes, use GPU resource requests/limits, watch cost and GPU quota.
 - oracle: cloud free-tier/minimal.
 Recommendations: avoid large PVs, avoid autoscaling that might exceed free capacity, watch networking/egress costs.

+## Per-environment analysis

+The workflow now detects which environment paths the PR touches and runs *environment-specific* analyses in parallel for each touched environment (macbook, nvidia, oracle).
+This keeps reviews focused and fast — agents only analyze what was changed.

+If no environment paths are touched, the workflow falls back to a single `global` analysis covering the whole PR.

 ## Testing the workflow
 1. Create a test pull request or push a branch with a small change that touches `environments/macbook` (or nvidia/oracle) to trigger cluster-specific analysis.
 2. Or run manually from Actions → Multi-Agent Debate → Run workflow (workflow_dispatch).
 3. Check the PR for comments from Defender, Innovator and Judge.

+## Workflow linting

+The workflow also runs a linter job (Super-Linter) to validate `.github/workflows` YAML files and catch syntax or workflow issues early.
+Add the workflow to your CI checks to fail PRs that introduce broken workflow YAML.

 ## Blocking on CRITICAL severity